 Background

 Fires in the West have had a devastating impact on natural resources, property, and lives—including public power facilities and employees.
 Generating units, transmission and distribution lines, communications equipment, and utility buildings have been adversely affected by recent fires.
-The significant carbon emissions of fires – from burning vegetation and damaged trees left to decay, accounting for roughly one-fifth of total man-made emissions – also undermine utility efforts to reduce greenhouse gas emissions.
-More than 10 million acres were consumed by wildfire in 2020 alone, affecting every state in the NWPPA footprint.
+The significant carbon emissions of fires – from burning vegetation and damaged trees left to decay – also undermine utility efforts to reduce greenhouse gas emissions.
+Wildfire affects every state in the NWPPA footprint, with more than 10 million acres consumed by wildfire in 2020 alone, followed by more than 7 million acres burned in 2021 and about 7.5 million acres burned in 2022.

 The Departments of Agriculture and Interior have the responsibility under federal law to ensure the health of federal forest and range land.
 Yet, there are numerous stands of timber and range land that suffer from disease or bug infestation.
 Once a fire is started where there is an abundance of dry or dead natural fuel, consumer-owned utilities are subject to infrastructure destruction as well as reliability, personnel and financial risk related to wildfires on federal lands.
 And, in the aftermath of a fire there is a large volume of the affected timber, as well as other hazardous fuels, that remain on federal lands.
 These fuels create additional fire hazards on federal lands unless they are removed.
 Federal laws prohibiting the export of unprocessed timber from federal lands in the Western United States further exacerbate the challenge of removing hazardous materials from these lands.